T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 Red Team training provider by Daniel Duggan aka [RastaMouse](https://github.com/rasta-mouse).
 Known for delivering the most value for money Red Team trainings on the market.
 They recently updated their platform and pricing method to make their courses more accessible in diverse countries.

 #### [Certified Red Team Operator (CRTO)](https://www.zeropointsecurity.co.uk/course/red-team-ops)
 The most well-known Red Team Training out there.
 Covers all necessary topics to excel in performing adversary simulation and emulation exercises.
 Recently updated to a new version (May 2025).
 The course includes labs and is focused on active directory attacks and uses the Cobalt Strike C2 framework.
-The course teaches good OPSEC and the mindset that is needed to perform red-team engagements.
+The course teaches good OPSEC and the mindset that is needed to perform red team engagements.
 {{< figure src=/images/training-blogpost/CRTO.png align=center width="30%">}}

 ##### Cost